cyberphone/qr-replacement/README.md

 ## Architectural Overwiew
 https://cyberphone.github.io/doc/research/nfc-based-qr-replacement2.pdf

-Note: this proposal outlines a pure _security protocol_ which means that it presumes that the software running in Servers, PCs and Phones is operating correctly.
+Note: this proposal outlines a pure _Security Protocol_ which means that it presumes that the software running in Servers, PCs and Phones is operating correctly.

 ## Attack Vectors and their Mitigation
 The following analyses may indeed be incorrect.
 This is why I have requested a security review 😀.

+# Intercepting NFC
+Intercepting NFC over quite long distances have been reported as feasible.
+However, the only thing it buys you is stealing the user's login attempt, not the login itself.

 # Phishing
 The user clicks on a Web link received in an email or chat, or is encountered on a Web site.
 The link opens a malicious Web site ("yourbank.business.f6s4f.com") typically masquerading as a bank or similar.
 The user is encouraged logging in.
 Before showing the NFC symbol in a Web page, the malicious site calls the target site in order to get the required NFC data.
 Then malicious site creates a Web page calling NFC with the received data.
 Unfortunately (for the attacker) the NFC driver will not produce any output since the Web page displayed to the user have another host than the target site.
-See point \#4 in the Architectural Overwiew.
+See point \#4 in the Architectural Overview.

-If the malicious site rather tries to reuse an authentic login to itself at another site
+If a malicious site rather tries to _reuse_ an authentic login to itself at another site, the check performed at \#10.1 in the Architectural Overview should thwart such efforts even if the session information is correct.

+# Social Engineering Scams
+There is (AFAICT) no way a person calling you on the phone, asking you to login somewhere, could take or reuse that login.

+# Unresolved: Dynamic NFC Data R/W
+The most sophisticated attack I have come up with so far requires the attacker to:
+1. Create a session with the target site
+2. Intercept and rewrite NFC data on the fly by replacing the user's URL with the attacker's URL

+There doesn't seem to be any real mitigation to this attack.
+OTOH, it seems quite complex to succeed with.
+If we are talking public computers, hacking the browser would be a much more workable solution since it defeats pretty much all security solutions!